🧬

 Unique facts and fascinating details

-• The breed's double coat is highly weather-resistant, allowing them to work in cold, damp climates.
+• The breed's double coat is remarkably weather-resistant, allowing them to thrive in the harsh, damp climate of their native islands.

 Frequently Asked Questions